obicons/avis/README.md

 Run `make test-functional`.

 ### GRPC
 GRPC is used for the workload to interact with RMCK.
-To get the needed programs, run:
+To obtain the needed programs, run:
 ```
 $ go get -u google.golang.org/protobuf/cmd/protoc-gen-go
 $ go install google.golang.org/protobuf/cmd/protoc-gen-go